leowilbur/ml-check-mole-api/README.md

 endpoints have been described in the [Swagger definition](./swagger.yaml), which you can also [browse online](https://prod.api.checkmoleapp.demo-redisys.com/).

-**SECURITY WARNING #1:** This repository contains hardcoded database credentials, which can be used to remotely access the database.
-This was not initially an issue, since the database was only available through a VLAN, but it prevented us from being able to run migrations on Circle CI.

-**SECURITY WARNING #2:** Doctor endpoints can potentially be used for SQL injection.
-It was assumed that the doctors interface will be private, allowing the implementation to be greatly simplified.

 ## Deploying

 In order to deploy this project to AWS Lambda, simply commit the changes to this